mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-For general $k$-order MGMs, an edge between nodes $s$ and $t$ is a function of all cliques of size up to $k$ that include both $s$ and $t$.
-Therefore, for instance, it is not clear from $G$ whether the edge $(s, r)$ is due to a pairwise interaction or from higher order interactions (cliques) that include $s$ and $t$, or both.
+For general $k$-order MGMs, an edge between nodes $s$ and $r$ is a function of all cliques of size up to $k$ that include both $s$ and $r$.
+Therefore, for instance, it is not clear from the graph $G$ whether the edge $(s, r)$ is due to a pairwise interaction or from higher order interactions (cliques) that include $s$ and $r$, or both.
 The number of parameters associated to each clique discussed above for pairwise interactions extends to $k$-order interactions.
 An interaction between $k$ continuous variables is parameterized by a single parameter $\theta_{r_1, \dots, r_{k-1}}$ and an interaction between $k$ categorical variables is parameterized by $(m_1 - 1) \times \dots \times (m_k - 1)$ parameters, where $m_1, m_2, \dots, m_k$ are the number of categories of each categorical variable.

 In this paper we focus mainly on the estimation of pairwise MGMs, where each edge is a function of the parameter(s) of a single pairwise interaction.
-In Section \ref{sec_mgm_hoi}, however, we estimate a higher order MGM and visualize the dependency structure in a factor graph.
-The factor graph representation has the advantage over $G$ that the information about on which set of cliques a dependency between two nodes depends is preserved \citep{koller2009probabilistic}.
+However, in Section \ref{sec_mgm} we estimate a higher order MGM and visualize the dependency structure in a factor graph.
+The factor graph representation has the advantage one can still see on which set of cliques a dependency between two nodes depends \citep{koller2009probabilistic}. { }